Matteo-99/lego_ferrari/README.md

 ### test_node

-The test_node provide all the functions to properly test and evaluate the parameter of the simulated car.
+The test_node provides all the functions to properly test and evaluate the parameter of the simulated car.

 # Authors